Peter Ecklund

 Peter Ecklund (September 27, 1945–April 8, 2020) was an American jazz cornetist.

+Early life

+In 1967, Ecklund received a degree from Yale University.
+At Yale, he was known as a trumpet virtuoso and skilled whistler, being president of the school band his senior year..

 Career

-In 1967, Ecklund received a degree from Yale University.
-He went on tour with singer Paula Lockheart and started a jazz band, in addition to working with many pop and rock bands in the 1970s and 1980s.
+Ecklund He went on tour with singer Paula Lockheart and started a jazz band, in addition to working with many pop and rock bands in the 1970s and 1980s.
 He became a substitute for the Nighthawks Orchestra led by Vince Giordano and a member of the Orphan Newboys led by Marty Grosz.

 Ecklund died April 8, 2020, from Parkinson's disease.